Anshika1303/Hybrid-AI-Fraud-Detection--2210991303_2210991335_2210992397-/README.md

 ---

+# 👨‍🏫 Mentor

+**Dr. Isha Kansal**
+Chitkara University Institute of Engineering and Technology

+---

 # 📖 Project Description

-The rapid growth of digital payment systems and online banking platforms has increased the risk of financial frauds such as phishing, QR hijacking, SIM swapping, identity theft, and unauthorized transactions.
+The rapid growth of digital payment systems and online banking platforms has increased the risk of cyber frauds such as phishing, QR hijacking, SIM swapping, identity theft, and unauthorized financial transactions.
 Traditional fraud detection systems mainly rely on rule-based approaches that often fail to detect modern complex fraud patterns.

 This research project proposes a **Hybrid AI-Enhanced Transaction Monitoring Framework** that combines: